hoangcuong2011/Good-Papers/Sparse Gaussian Processes using Pseudo-inputs.md

     SIGMA* = K(x*, x*) - K(x*, X)K(X, X)^-1 K(X, x*)^T

 Two things are important here.
 First, during training we may select a small subset to learn model parameters, I guess.
-But during test time, it is more complicate: we need to compute the inversion of the covariance matrix K(X, X)^-1.
+This has dis-advantage, though: we need to optimize model hyperparameters, and we also don't know how to select such a subset in the first place.
+Second, during test time, we need to compute the inversion of the covariance matrix K(X, X)^-1.
 Once the inversion is computed, prediction is O(N^2) for both the ppredictive mean and predictive variance per new test point.

 The way the authors fix the problem is quite elegant: we first find a very small subset XX, YY with size M of training data that represents all the training data: i.e., we assume each training data point is sampled from the following distribution